rmjuarez12/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+- In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+**A: The hook `useRouteMatch` returns an object the contains the data of the current route.
+It allows us to specify what content to render in a certain route, depending on what the `useRouteMatch` hook returns.
+The data inside the object could be parameters we specified in a route, or the path of the current route.**

-1. How would you explain form validation to someone who has never programmed before?
+- How would you explain form validation to someone who has never programmed before?

+**A: Form validation is a way to ensure that the data that the form collects is the data we want.
+For example, for an email, we would need to validate whether or not the data entered is an actual email.
+By validating that and confirming it is, we can rest assure that what we are collecting is in fact an email and not a different type of data.
+Simply put, validation is the process to ensure we don't collect the wrong type of data.**

 1. In 1-2 sentences, define end to end testing.

+**A: End to end testing is the process in which we create an environment in which we can create a series of tests the app goes through, in order to ensure that it performs as we expect it to.
+These tests are run automatically, depending on what we ask them to do.
+For example, we can create a series of test that goes through a form, and we can do several types of tests to ensure it validates the data entered in the form.**

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements